If you’re a Millennial, know this about financial planning: Time is still on your side, but it won’t be for much longer.

-3. Save the maximum you can in retirement accounts, up to the amount matched by your company, or up to the amount you can put aside tax-free in an Individual Retirement Account.
-Every $500 you save now will be worth more than $6,000 in 45 years at a fairly conservative annual 6 percent rate of return.
+3. Save the maximum you can in retirement accounts, up to the amount matched by your company, or up to the amount you can put aside tax-free in an IRA.
+Every $500 you save now will be worth more than $6,000 in 45 years at a fairly conservative annual 6% rate of return.
 If you wait until you are 45 to save that same $500, it will be worth only a little more than $2,000 when you retire at age 70.

 4. Diversify your investments.
 Nobel Prize-winning science suggests that diversifying your investments into broad-based stock mutual funds will help reduce your risk.
 When the market drops, as it is bound to, you may minimize your losses if you are diversified.
 (Keep in mind that the chief advantage you have when you are young is that your investments have time to recover from a drop in the market.
 Don’t panic and sell when the market falls.)

 5. Invest in low-cost funds.
 When you are buying mutual funds, keep in mind that the best predictor of a good return is how low the fees are.
 Remember that $500 that turns into $6,000 by the time you retire?
-If you invest in a fund that charges 1 percent annually, your $500 will be worth $4,500 at age 70.
-Aim for low-cost funds that charge less than 1 percent annually to add to your investment portfolio.
+If you invest in a fund that charges 1% annually, your $500 will be worth $4,500 at age 70.
+Aim for low-cost funds that charge less than 1% annually to add to your investment portfolio.

 6. As you meet your other savings goals and as your income increases, add to your savings outside your retirement account.
 Having a larger pool of money to invest in something bigger when the time is right is invaluable.
 That something could be a house, a business or your children’s education.
-You can use the 50/30/20 rule: 50 percent of your income should go to necessities, like your house and taxes, 30 percent toward discretionary items, like vacations and meals out, and 20 percent toward savings.
+You can use the 50/30/20 rule: 50% of your income should go to necessities, such as your house and taxes; 30% toward discretionary items, such as vacations and meals out; and 20% toward savings.